nemo0622/pokeemerald-expansion/Seaglass README.md

     - Some trainer sprites by leeseongjae620 on DeviantArt
 - Overworld Pokémon Sprites:
     - Gen 1 and 2 overworld sprites by Anima_nel on itch.io!
-    - Megaman-Omega on DeviantArt: Onix
+    - Megaman-Omega on DeviantArt: Onix, Lotad line, Taillow line, Surskit line, Shroomish line
+    - Many others by resource from Mano_Emet on Discord (could not find origin, need to find + credit artists)
 - User Interface:
     - Party menu Pokémon icons by EeVeeEe1999 on DeviantArt (Gen 3 icons) and Chamber, Solo0993, Blue Emerald, Lake, Neslug, and Pikachu25 (Most Gen 1-2 icons)
     - New battle backgrounds by Princess-Phoenix, Carchagui, and Aveontrainer on DeviantArt